Essen, Belgium: Road traffic

 Four N-roads run through Essen: the N125, the N117, the N122 and the N133.

-Public transportation
+Public transport

-The municipality of Essen has two stations.
-There is the border station on railroad line 12 Antwerp - Roosendaal and is served by the L-train Roosendaal - Antwerp-Central and on weekdays also by the IC-train Essen - Brussels-South - Charleroi-South.
-The village of Wildert also has its own train stop.
+The municipality of Essen has two railway stations.
+There is the border station on line 12 Antwerp - Roosendaal and is served by the L-train Roosendaal - Antwerp-Central and on weekdays also by the IC-train Essen - Brussels-South - Charleroi-South.
+The village of Wildert also has its own rail station.

 From Essen there is a bus line of De Lijn with number 670 to Kapellen and a bus line with number 674 to Stabroek via Wildert.

 Sports

 In Essen, there are 4 football clubs: Excelsior FC Essen, KFC Olympic Essen, Horendonk FC and KSV Wildert play.